haneol0415/calculator/README.md

-# Toy Project : Making a Calculator Using PyQt
+# Toy Project : Creating a Calculator Using PyQt